Regatta (clothing): Products

 Regatta's product line includes waterproof and breathable jackets, fleeces, trousers, footwear and camping equipment for men, women and children.

 Product lines also include battery-operated heated jackets in 2019 and Brite Light in 2021 which features jackets and hats with inbuilt torches.

 Awards

 The company has been awarded the Queen's Award for Enterprise: International Trade on two occasions (2012 and 2013) due to its international growth.

 Partnerships

 The brand launched their first licensed partnership with Peppa Pig in early 2021.
 The range includes waterproof jackets, puddlesuits, wellies, fleeces and other children's garments.

 Celebrity ambassadors

 Regatta work with celebrity ambassadors which have in the past included Girls Aloud member Kimberley Walsh as well as Alesha Dixon and Vogue Williams.

 TV presenter Rochelle Humes launched a collection of eight jackets in September 2021.
 ITV This Morning presenter Josie Gibson curated style edit for the third season in Spring 2022.
 The current womenswear brand ambassador is Giovanna Fletcher.
-The current menswear ambassador is cricketer and broadcaster Andrew Flintoff, aka Freddie Flintoff.
+The current menswear ambassador is cricketer and broadcaster Andrew Flintoff, Freddie Flintoff.